maryiamsaif/AssignmentOne/README.md

 git push                                              # push back to GitHub
 ```

-Now go online to your GitHub repository page), to check that everything is there:
+Now go online to your GitHub repository page (again substituting your username), to check that everything is there:

 * https://github.com/harris-ippp/s18-a01-username